Sebastian0-0/ChatProgram/README.md

 # ChatProgram
-Chat app that is built in python.
-Gui is made in tkinter.
-Works over ip addresses.
+Chat app that is built in Python.
+Gui is made in Tkinter.
+Works over IP.

 ## How to start
 1. Start the program by hosting the server.py file either on a server or on your private pc.